-SDSU's School of Art, Design, and Art History strongly encourages interdisciplinary studies between the various programs, both in graduate and undergraduate studies.
+SDSU's School of Art and Design strongly encourages interdisciplinary studies between the various programs, both in graduate and undergraduate studies.
 Find out more on each discipline by browsing through the undergraduate or graduate programs sections.

 General Admissions Information

-Students interested in applying to a degree program at SDSU within the School of Art, Design, and Art History can find information about specific admission requirements to different degree plans in this section.
+Students interested in applying to a degree program at SDSU within the School of Art and Design can find information about specific admission requirements to different degree plans in this section.

 There are two main classifications of student status within the School: graduate and undergraduate.
-There are three degrees offered for graduate students within the School of Art, Design, and Art History:
+There are three degrees offered for graduate students within the School of Art and Design:

 - Master of Arts (Art History)